Share your screen using Messages on Mac

 Make sure the person youʼre trying to share with is signed in to iCloud using the same Apple ID they used to sign in to Messages.

 If they can’t sign in to iCloud and Messages using the same Apple ID, open your Contacts app , and make sure your contact card for the person includes both Apple IDs—the one they use to sign in to iCloud, and the one they use in Messages.
 Then try sharing again.
-(See Create a new contact.)
+(See Create and manage contacts.)

 Tip: You can also share screens without using the Messages app, using macOS screen sharing.
 See Turn Mac screen sharing on or off.